-Hackers will often use what they can learn about you online to guess weak passwords and security questions.
+Hackers will often use what they can learn about you online to guess weak passwords and cyber security questions.
 They will also try to trick you into sharing sensitive information to break into your email and online accounts.
 Knowing what to watch out for is key to making this as hard for them as possible.

 Keep yourself safe online.
-Watch this video and read on for tips to avoid falling prey to digital fraud.
+Watch this helpful video and read on for tips to avoid falling prey to digital fraud.

 Protect your data from phishing scams and identity theft

-- Always be careful of emails and websites that request personal or financial information.
+- Always be careful of emails and websites that request your personal or financial information.
 Look closely at web addresses and never send passwords or sensitive personal financial information over email or text.

 - Trust your instincts and don’t let logos fool you.
 If anything feels suspicious, don’t click on any links.
-Remember anyone can copy and paste a company logo.
+Remember, anyone can copy and paste a company logo.

 - If you receive a notification for a transfer or money request you weren’t expecting, contact the sender on a different channel to check if it’s real.